jayzeng/virustotal_apiwrapper/README.md

 This is a PHP SDK to interact with Virus Total Public API v2.0, please see https://www.virustotal.com/en/documentation/public-api for details

-## I want to show my appreciation!
+## I want to show you my appreciation!
 If you find the project useful and would love show your appreciation, awesome!

 [![Support via Gittip](https://rawgithub.com/twolfson/gittip-badge/0.2.0/dist/gittip.png)](https://www.gittip.com/jayzeng/)